Player Guide

 Does swapping count like a pass?

 No. Swapping resets the consecutive-pass counter.
-Only actual passes and timeouts count toward the consecutive-passes threshold.
+Only actual passes count toward the consecutive-passes threshold.

 Yes.
-Fortify can target any eligible tile on the board, not only your own tiles.
+Buff can target any eligible tile on the board, not only your own tiles.

 What if both players keep passing?